evilbluebeaver/rebar3_cobertura/README.md

 rebar3_coverme
 =====

-A rebar plugin for generating a coverage report for a vim-coverme plugin (link will be added lately)
+A rebar plugin for generating a coverage report for a vim-coverme plugin (https://github.com/evilbluebeaver/vim-coverme)

 Build
 -----